 Commissioning

 For all commissioning activities on systems where components of this Section are integral to functionality, refer to Section 01810 – Equipment Testing and Facility Commissioning.
-All inspection and testing activities shall be completed in accordance with the commissioning plan that shall be provided to the Consultant prior to the commencement of commissioning activities.
+All inspection and testing activities shall be completed in accordance with the commissioning plan that shall be provided to the Consultant and get approved prior to the commencement of commissioning activities.

 END OF SECTION